xiao-mantou/GamingTweaks/README.md

 * Always select 2/2.1 Speakers for your headphones if you want full dynamic range.

+### Power Management

+* Set power setting to maximum performance if you graphic card driver has an 'maximum performance' settings enable it, this will ensure that the GPU uses it's full potential.

 ### AMD (Image Quality [IQ])

 * Anti-Aliasing Mode> Enhance application settings